Day Trip From Munich to Neuschwanstein Castle

 Today Hohenschwangau castle is under the custody of Bavarian royal family.
 While Neuschwanstein castle is under the German government’s jurisdiction.

-How to get to Neuschwanstein Castle from Munich
+How to Get to Neuschwanstein Castle

 By Car: It takes about 1:45 mins by car from Munich to get here.
 We rented a car from Munich to maximize our time exploring German countryside.
 There is a huge paid parking lot in the village of Schwangau at the bottom of the hill where Neuschwanstein is located.
 The ticket center is a 2- minute uphill walk from the parking lot.